 - Pricey compared to other options

-Dr. Marmon's luxury pick contains salicylic acid, which helps exfoliate the scalp and dissolve dead skin cells as well as caffeine to refresh and invigorate the skin.
-Plus, it's keratin- and color-safe, and it contains no parabens, sulfates or sodium chloride.
+Dr. Marmon's luxury pick has salicylic acid, which helps exfoliate the scalp and dissolve dead skin cells as well as caffeine to refresh and invigorate the skin.
+Plus, it's keratin- and color-safe, and it has no parabens, sulfates or sodium chloride.

 Buy it: Sephora.com; Price: $52